 As noted above, there is no graduate student union election scheduled for graduate students at Washington University, nor has the university received notice that any union has asked the NLRB to conduct such an election.

 If union organizers approach me outside my classroom or at home, am I under any obligation to speak with them?

 No, you have no obligation to speak with a union organizer.
-Of course, you can choose to do so if you would like to, as long as you are not supposed to be working at that time.
+Of course, you can choose to do so if you would like to, at a time and location that is acceptable to you and not disruptive to teaching or research activity.
 Many unions use office and home visits as part of their organizing efforts.
 Please rest assured that the university has not given any student’s home address or classroom location to any union.